Timeline - Syrian protests, crackdown and peace talks

 October 4 - Russia and China join forces and veto a European-drafted U.N.
 Security Council resolution condemning Syria.

-October 14 - The United Nations says the death toll from the unrest has reached 3,000, including at least 187 children.

-October 19 - Libya's National Transitional Council recognises the opposition Syrian National Council as the country's legitimate authority.
+October 19 - Libya's National Transitional Council recognizes the opposition Syrian National Council as the country's legitimate authority.

 October 24 - The U.S. pulls its ambassador out of Syria because of threats to his safety.